 6. "Mountain Music"

-"Mountain Music" is one of the band's most immediately recognizable song.
-Those three part harmonies at the beginning are pretty much unmistakable.
-Besides being a huge hit in 1982, Brad Paisley used "Mountain Music" in his sold "Old Alabama."
+"Mountain Music" is one of the band's most immediately recognizable songs.
+Those three-part harmonies at the beginning are pretty much unmistakable.
+Besides being a massive hit in 1982, Brad Paisley used "Mountain Music" in his sold "Old Alabama."
 But instead of sampling the song, he brought the band into the studio and had them re-record part of the bridge and add harmonies to the song.
 It was one of the cooler moments from 2011, with roots 30 years earlier.